 Our energy comparison tool enables us to validate your application using just your postcode, but it’s always handy to have your gas meter point reference number jotted down, in case any issues arise.

-If you do not have a previous bill, you can get your MPRN by calling XOSERVE (previously provided by Transco) on 0870 608 1524.
+If you do not have a previous bill, you can get your MPRN by entering your postcode at Find My Supplier or by calling the Meter Number Helpline on 0870 608 1524.
+Please note calls cost 7p per min plus your company’s access charge.

 MPAN stands for Metering Point Administration Number.
 It is the unique identity reference number for your electricity meter which provides certain information as shown in the example below.